Course Code: GES716

 Ian Cull is the president of Indoor Sciences and has worked in the indoor air quality and building science fields since 1995.
 Previously, he served as vice president of the Indoor Air Quality Association (IAQA) from 2008-2011 and served as a director from 2006-2011.
 Cull has a Bachelor of Science in Engineering from the University of Illinois, Champaign-Urbana.
 He is a Licensed Professional Engineer (PE), a Certified Indoor Environmental Consultant (CIEC), and a Certified Indoor Air Quality Professional (CIAQP).
 Cull frequently lectures on indoor air quality and building science and has developed numerous seminars and certification courses on the topics.

 There are no prerequisites to taking the CIE course.
-There are, however, experience requirements for those students wishing to take the optional certification exam by the American Council for Accredited Certification (ACAC).
+There are, however, experience requirements if you wish to take the optional certification exam by the American Council for Accredited Certification (ACAC).
 ACAC requires a high school diploma or GED, along with two years of documented field experience related to indoor air quality.
 Questions regarding certification should be directed to ACAC.
 Those with a background in HVAC, home inspection, construction, or healthcare may more easily comprehend certain sections of the course; however, the course material does not assume the learner has already received training and therefore topics are explained thoroughly.

 This course is open enrollment, so you can register and start the course as soon as you are ready.
 Access to your course can take 24-48 business hours.